Mayurji/Learning-PyTorch/Pytorch Tutorial/README.md

 <summary>PyTorch-I</summary>
 <br>

-   - Exploring Image.
+   * Image is a tensor?
-   - Creating Scalar, Vector, and Tensor.
+   * Creating Scalar, Vector, and Tensor.
-   - Mathematical Operation On Tensors.
-   - Turning Vector Into Matrix.
-   - Transpose and Accessing Elements of a Tensors.
+   * Mathematical operation on tensors.
+   * Convert vector to matrices.
+   * Accessing elements in a tensors.
-   - Selecting particular row/column of a Tensors.
+   * Selecting rows/columns of a tensors.
-   - Elementwise Multimultiplication of a Tensor.
-   - Matrix Multiplication of a Tensor.
+   * Elementwise and matrix multiplication between tensors.
-   - Combining Elements across Axes.
+   * Combining Elements in a tensor.
-   - Dot Product of a Tensor.
+   * Dot Product of a tensor.
-   - Matrix-Vector Multiplication.
+   * Matrix-Vector Multiplication.

 </details>